Danielle Pinnock: Career

 Pinnock moved to Los Angeles in 2016 and was cast as an understudy for the Robert O'Hara play Barbecue, staged at Geffen Playhouse and directed by Colman Domingo.
 Shortly after, she was cast in her first television role on NBC's This Is Us.
 She has also appeared on the series Get Shorty, Workaholics, A Black Lady Sketch Show and done voice acting for the programs The Boss Baby: Back in Business, Where’s Waldo?, and ThunderCats Roar.
 From 2017, for seasons 1–4, Pinnock was a supporting character on Young Sheldon.

 In 2018, she created the Instagram series Hashtag Booked to comment on the barriers encountered by Black women in the entertainment industry.
 She and co-creator LaNisa Renée Frederick received a Webby Award for the series.
 After the onset of the COVID-19 pandemic in 2020, Pinnock gained wider prominence for her comedic videos posted to her Instagram and TikTok.
 She was named to Backstage's list of 25 On-the-Rise Performers You Need to Know in 2022.

 Pinnock gained wider prominence as a main cast member on the 2021 CBS comedy Ghosts, on which she plays Alberta, a 1920s era jazz singer.
 Although she has no formal vocal training, she started to take lessons after she was cast.
 Salon hailed her acting as one of 10 breakout performances of 2021.
 She won in 2024 Astra Award and a 2025 NAACP Image Award, as well a Black Reel Award nomination for her performance.

+In 2026, she is set to appear as a performer in the Off-Broadway revival of Whoopi Goldberg's The Whoopi Monologues at Lincoln Center Theatre.
+Directed by Whitney White she will star alongside Kerry Washington, Kara Young, Dominique Fishback and Kecia Lewis.